logo

 class MyLineEdge extends BaseEdge {

-// Define the style of the edge, you can add or override the default style
+// Define edge style, can add or override default styles

 protected getKeyStyle(attributes: Required<BaseEdgeStyleProps>) {

-// Call the parent class method to get the basic style, then add custom style
+// Call parent class method to get basic style, then add custom styles

 return { ...super.getKeyStyle(attributes), lineWidth: 2, stroke: '#A4D3EE' };